We Do STEM TEACHER PD

 Easel: Understand tool-pathing for CNC carving

 Learn the basic technology on how CNC carving works while designing an ink stamp using a free, web-based software called Easel.
 This session is recommended for educator’s that have access to a Carvey® desktop CNC router and can provide a similar learning experience to their students.
 The session will model and emphasize tips and tricks for virtual instruction using this software.
 Time for pedagogical discussions and student/instructor guides will be provided.
-Two-hour session.

 Introduction to Coding with Scratch

 This four-part series will help elementary and middle school educators learn the simple Scratch drag-and-drop block language.
 Sessions will focus on how to teach the topic, including the tricks and traps from the presenter’s 15 years of teaching programming.
 All attendees will be provided the textbook, Learn to Program with Scratch: A Visual Introduction to Programming with Games, Art, Science, and Math, upon completion of the course.
 Attendance at all sessions is highly encouraged, though not required.
-Course is limited to 15 participants.

 Game-based Introduction to Python

 This four-part series will provide K-12 educators an introduction to the Python programming language.
 Python is used to develop software on the web and in app form, including mobile.
 It's easy to learn, and is used to process text, display numbers or images, solve scientific equations, and save data.
 Educators will learn the basics of Python by creating simple games such as Mad Libs, Text Adventure, Guessing Game, and Hangman.
 Completion of the entire series is highly recommended.
-Course is limited to 20 participants.

 Introduction to Cloud Computing